- About Us

 Outside of work, Sam resides with her husband, David, and their many pets.
 Porter is a rat terrier who will play fetch for hours.
 Molly is also a rat terrier who would like nothing more than to watch TV all day.
 Lady is a pit bull who is the biggest love bug around; she’s always ready for a good snuggle.
 Nekko is a White Swiss Shepherd mix who is very shy at first, but once you win him over, you have a friend for life.
+Perrin, a chocolate lab puppy that joined their family this summer.
 Tate, Fawn, and Pennie are three little balls of fluff that enjoy patrolling the house for treats.
 These three kitties are sure to win your heart.

 In her spare time, Sam enjoys reading, especially on a rainy day with a cat curled up in her lap.
 Her current goal for the year is to read three books a month.
 So far, she’s right on track!

 Jordan came to Michigan at the age of 4 months, after being adopted from Korea.
 Growing up, his family always had pets, from dogs and rabbits to hamsters, fish, and lizards.
 It wasn’t until he got married and adopted a new puppy, however, that Jordan’s passion for animals became more evident.
 Seeing this passion, his wife suggested he look into becoming a veterinary technician, and the rest is history!